SGL-UT/GPSTk/TESTING.md

 As an open source project, the source of the GPSTk is subject to intermittent updates, contributions, and corrections.
 The GPSTk library testing process has been redesigned to build confidence in the functionality of the library.
-Testing within the GPSTk library is designed with three distinct goals in mind:
+Testing within the GPSTk library is designed with the following distinct goals in mind:

 	Testing is repeatable with a low amount of effort.